San Antonio

 Japanese Tea Garden

-Set in an old rock quarry that dates back to 1899, this garden features paths and foot bridges that meander through the tropical oasis.
+Set in an old rock quarry dating back to 1899, this garden features paths and footbridges that meander through the tropical oasis.
 Kids love to walk along the paths and pass shallow ponds shocked with Koi fish.
 The Japanese Tea Garden also feature a waterfall.

-Located at 3853 N. St. Mary’s, Open every daily from dawn to dusk.
+Located at 3853 N. St. Mary’s, Open daily from dawn to dusk.
 Free to enter.

 The DoSeum had my kids running, doing and tinkering across this interactive space.
 San Antonio,